yagoferrer/marker-spider/README.md

 *legColors.usual[mapType]* and *legColors.highlighted[mapType]*

-These determine the usual and highlighted colours of the lines, where @mapType@ is one of the @google.maps.MapTypeId@ constants ("or a custom map type ID":https://github.com/jawj/OverlappingMarkerSpiderfier/issues/4).
+These determine the usual and highlighted colours of the lines, where `mapType` is one of the `google.maps.MapTypeId` constants ("or a custom map type ID":https://github.com/jawj/OverlappingMarkerSpiderfier/issues/4).

 The defaults are as follows: